Kung Fu Rider: Plot

-Players take the role of private investigator Toby or his secretary Karin as the two escape from the Triads in Hong Kong.
+Players take the role of private investigator Toby or his secretary Karin as the two escape from Triad members in Hong Kong.

 Gameplay

-Players have to utilize the Move controller to navigate through the crowded streets of Hong Kong on a sliding office chair.
+Kung Fu Rider is a platformer akin to Sonic Unleashed where players have to utilize the Move controller to navigate through the crowded streets of Hong Kong on a sliding office chair.
 Players can move the controller up and down to increase speed while tilting it left and right would turn the chair while tapping the Move button would cause the character to spin and kick items out of the way.
 Players can cruise through the streets hopping over cars, juke left, right and pick up money along the way which act as points in the game and sliding through onscreen ticket outlines which will boost the game's meter which can trigger a burst of speed by jabbing at the PlayStation Eye.
+Despite its title, kung fu is not utilized in any way in the game.

 The game features realistic physics similar to the PlayStation Network game, Pain, where the player character will be sent off the chair in slow motion upon crashing or being hit by an enemy.
 As players proceed deeper into the game, Triad enemies begin appearing on the way and attempt to attack the player using Bō staffs.

 Reception

-Kung Fu Rider received "generally unfavorable" reviews according to the review aggregator website Metacritic.
+Kung Fu Rider received "unfavorable" reviews according to the review aggregation website Metacritic.
+In Japan, however, Famitsu gave it a score of 27 out of 40.